 Collectively, services from these departments and divisions are performed and delivered by TSE for and on behalf of private sector, public sector, government sector, and nonprofit sector organizations throughout the Mid-Atlantic region.

 Since its origination in 2009, TSE has consistently leveraged emerging technology and equipment, improving and increasing the safety, capabilities, service, and accountability of officers and partners.
 In many localities across the Mid-Atlantic region, TSE is the only agency having such capabilities, and equipping officers with specific equipment.

 As of 2019, TSE is exploring an emerging communications technology manufactured by Icom; assessing possible implementation of a new satellite-based communications solution, which should permit operation that is highly resistant to failures due to overloads, sabotage, natural disasters.
 This is an ideal solution for use during disasters, or in remote locations where there are no other viable options for communications.

-Relating to equipment, TSE maintains numerous devices used to detect biological, chemical, radiological, nuclear, and explosive (CBRNE) materials (e.g. detect/prevent dirty bomb detonations) which are utilized at large-scale events, shopping centers, and at transit and port terminals; TSE further maintains and utilizes several portable and handheld thermal imaging devices used to detect persons who are trespassing or missing; and assist in the maintenance of secure parameter zones and area at certain types of facilities.
+Relating to equipment, TSE maintains numerous devices used to detect biological, chemical, radiological, nuclear, and explosive (CBRNE) materials (e.g. detect/prevent dirty bomb detonations) which are utilized at large-scale events, shopping centers, and at transit and port terminals.
+Further, TSE maintains and utilizes fixed and portable thermal imaging devices used to detect persons who are trespassing or missing; and assist in the maintenance of secure parameter zones and area at certain types of facilities and other sensitive locations.